bmn/livesplit_asl_mgs2/README.md

 # Features
 * Automatic splitting for Tanker, Plant, Snake Tales, Boss Survival, and VR Missions (per-category)
-* Instant splitting when you defeat a boss
+* Instant splitting when you defeat a boss or collect a dog tag
 * [ASL Var Viewer](https://github.com/hawkerm/LiveSplit.ASLVarViewer) support for room names, game stats, live information including boss health, and your current Big Boss/Perfect Stats status
+* Alternate "Special behaviour" mode allowing you to time strategies more easily when testing

 ![Screenshot](README.png)